 Insuring your home and your car are an important step towards protecting your valuable property.
 You never know when you will need it, and when you do, you won't want to be without it.
 If you get a mortgage to buy your home, the lender requires you to have homeowners insurance.
 If you get credit to buy a car, the car lender and dealer won't let you take the car off the lot without proof of insurance.
-Aside from that, the every state takes driving without insurance – or at the very least, without the minimum the state requires, as a driving offense and violation of the law.
+Aside from that, every state takes driving without insurance – or at the very least, without the minimum the state requires, as a driving offense and violation of the law.

 Do Your Research

 Insurance rates vary widely from company to company.
 That's why it is so important that you look around, compare policy options from different companies, and ask for quotes.
-You can do this online, and it won't take long, especially when you request it through an independent Arizona insurance agency like the Homeowners Insurance Group.
+You can do this online, and it won't take long, especially when you request it through an independent Arizona insurance agency like the Homeowners Insurance Group in Scottsdale, AZ.
 Don't forget to find out about discounts for bundling policies.
 If you want to get homeowners and auto insurance, then ask if you'd get a better rate on both policies if you get them from the same company.
 It never hurts to ask.

 Understand Your Coverage